Written by Aaron Sorkin

-One of the most anticipated new dramas in recent seasons, Tracy Letts’ August: Osage County, got raves in The New York Times from the same writer twice: first when the play opened at Chicago’s Steppenwolf Theater Company, and secondly when it opened on Broadway.
+One of the most anticipated new dramas in recent seasons, Tracy Letts’ August: Osage County got raves in The New York Times from the same writer twice: first when the play opened at Chicago’s Steppenwolf Theater Company, and secondly when it opened on Broadway.
 Letts’ play–an old-fashioned, three-act tragicomedy about a dysfunctional family–includes every malfunction imaginable under one roof.
-If psychological acuity isn’t his strong suit, but Letts is a terrific playwright who writes vivid characters and dynamic dialogue.
+If psychological acuity isn’t his strong suit, Letts is a terrific playwright who writes vivid characters and dynamic dialogue.
 (His off-Broadway hit Bug was turned into a shocking movie thriller by William Friedkin starring Ashley Judd.)

-August: Osage County concerns the Weston family: father Beverly, a drunkard, disappears one day, presumably a suicide; his wife, Violet, is a pill-popping monster whose three daughters return home when they hear about their father.
-What ensues is a well-written and acted tug-of-war among several combatants, with the eldest daughter, Barabara, eventually turning the tables on Mom until she is about to turn into her mom herself.
+August: Osage County concerns the Weston family: father Beverly, a drunkard, disappears one day, presumably a suicide, while his wife, Violet, is a pill-popping monster whose three daughters return home when they hear about their father.
+What ensues is a well-written and acted tug-of-war among several combatants, with the eldest daughter, Barbara, eventually turning the tables on Mom until she is about to turn into her mom herself.
 Of course, closet doors are thrown open, revealing skeletons including incest, adultery, pedophilia and drug abuse.

 Since Letts has such a superb ear, the conversations in this three-hour and 20-minute play are engrossing and often hilarious: a dinner table scene has nine characters embroiled in a fantastically funny, thoroughly beastly trashing of each other that hasn’t been seen on Broadway since Who’s Afraid of Virginia Woolf?
 Anna D. Shapiro’s direction may be too broad at times, but she puts her large cast through its paces persuasively.
-The acting from the entire cast is astonishingly good, from the playwright’s father Dennis Letts in an opening cameo as the soon-missing patriarch to the star-making portrayals of Steppenwolf regulars Deanna Dunagan (Violet) and Amy Morton (Barabara).
+The acting from the entire cast is astonishingly good, from the playwright’s father Dennis Letts in an opening cameo as the soon-missing patriarch to the star-making portrayals of Steppenwolf regulars Deanna Dunagan (Violet) and Amy Morton (Barbara).